 The Scots, Brits, Belgians, Germans, and many other brewing cultures have been making such beers for a very long time.
 In Britain the process used was called parti-gyle.
 Ordinary Bitter was normally a product of the parti-gyle system as were most Mild Ales.
 They, and any number of beers, had been the second, third, or even fourth runnings drawn from a single mash.
 This method is being phased out by many though still in use by some older, traditional breweries such as Fullers in London.

 The Belgians used “Turbid Mashing.”
-There is an article on this and the CCH website explaining this process.
+There is an article elsewhere on this website explaining this process.
 The historical Belgian beers which follow used this incredibly complex mashing method.

 Historical Liege Saison beer had an OG from 1.020 to 1.025 SG and would be fermented to half gravity.

 Historical Louvain White beer used about 50% raw wheat and had an OG between 1.025 and 1.030 SG.